apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/spring-boot-starter/_index.en.md

 ShardingSphere-JDBC provides official Spring Boot Starter to make convenient for developers to integrate ShardingSphere-JDBC and Spring Boot.

+The list of compatible SpringBoot versions is as follows:

+1. SpringBoot 1.x
+2. SpringBoot 2.x
+3. SpringBoot 3.x (Experiental)

 ## Usage

 ### Import Maven Dependency